Phallic architecture: Symbols and shrines

 In Thailand, the phallus is also considered to be a symbol of good luck and representative of fertility.
 There are numerous shrines in the country featuring phallic architecture.
-Chao Mae Tuptim shrine in Bangkok has over a hundred colored circumcised wooden penis statues of all shapes and sizes which are said to possess special cosmic powers and endow good fortune and fertility on anybody coming into contact with them.
+Chao Mae Tuptim shrine in Bangkok has over a hundred colored erect wooden penis statues of all shapes and sizes which are said to possess special cosmic powers and endow good fortune and fertility on anybody coming into contact with them.

 Kharkhorin Rock, located in Övörkhangai Province of Mongolia, is a massive statue of a penis raised on a platform on the steppe near Erdene Zuu Monastery.
 The statue has dual functions; primarily it is a reminder to the monks to remain celibate, but it is also a symbol of fertility and human life.
 A smaller statue of a phallus is nearer the monastery.
 Haesindang Park (also known as "Penis Park") in Gangwon Province of South Korea, located about 20 km south of Samcheok, is a nature park which contains a number of erect statues.
 A tragic legend shrouds them in that a virgin was once swept out to sea and drowned, unable to be saved by her lover.
 The townspeople were devastated and helpless, and a curse appeared to have been cast over them, ruining the local fishing industry.
 One day, a local fisherman relieved himself in the sea and miraculously the fishing industry revived.
 He discovered that her restless spirit could be appeased in such a manner, so the townsfolk compensated for the woman's inability to consummate beyond the grave by placing sexually potent phallic statues in view of the shore.
 The statues range in size and styles; some have faces on them and are more animated in appearance and more colorful, but others are exact depictions of the human penis.

 In some Asian countries such as Bhutan, many have a belief that a phallus brings good luck and drives away evil spirits.
 Phallus symbols are routinely painted outside walls of the new houses and carved wooden phalluses are hung (sometimes crossed by a design of sword or dagger) outside, on the eves of the new homes, at the four corners.
 On a road drive from Paro airport to Thimphu explicit paintings of phalluses are a common sight on the white-washed walls of homes, shops and eateries.
 In the Chimi Lhakhang monastery, the shrine dedicated to Drupka Kinley, several wooden penises are used to bless people who visit the monastery on pilgrimage seeking blessings to bear a child or for welfare of their children.
 The glaringly displayed phallus in the monastery is a brown wooden piece with a silver handle, a religious relic considered to possess divine powers and hence used for blessing the spiritually oriented people.
 It is also said to prevent quarrels among family members in the houses which are painted with these symbols.